Yaswanth7781/News-Blog/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improving the project, please fork the repository and create a pull request, or open an issue with the "enhancement" tag.
+View in code so you will get clear structure
 File Structure
 .
 ├── manage.py                 # Django's main command-line utility.